Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 New password:                                       ("Enter new Password") Re-enter new password:                              ("Re-enter new Password") Remove anonymous users?
 [Y/n]                       (Press "Y") Disallow root login remotely?
-[Y/n]                 (Press "Y") //If Press "N" then We might want to access the database from a remote server for using business analytics software like Metabase / PowerBI / Tableau, etc.
+[Y/n]                 (Press "Y") //If Press "N" then You want to access the database from a remote server for using business analytics software like Metabase / PowerBI / Tableau, etc.

 Remove test database and access to it?
 [Y/n]        (Press "Y") Reload privilege tables now?
 [Y/n]                  (Press "Y")